USEPA/power-sector-dev-portal/app/public/content/datavis/charts/bar-charts.md

       type: "do not"
     - title: "Category Labels"
       image: "/assets/images/datavis/charts/bar-and-column-charts/column-category-labels-do-not.png"
       alt: "A zoomed-in image of a column chart showing that its column labels are long.
-In this case, they use fullU.S.state names.
+In this case, they use full U.S. state names.
 This makes the chart hard to read because the labels crowd one another. "
       content: Don’t use long labels for column charts.
       type: "do not"
   - title: "Bar Chart"